William MacCormac: Career

 He began practice in Belfast, where he became surgeon to the General Hospital, but left it for London on his marriage in 1861 to Miss Katherine M. Charters.
-In the Franco-Prussian War of 1870 he was surgeon-in-chief to the Anglo-American Ambulance, and was present at Sedan and he also went through the Turco-Servian War of 1876.
-He became in this way an authority on gunshot wounds, and besides being highly successful as a surgeon was a very popular in society, his magnificent physique and temperament making him a notable and attractive personality.
+In the Franco-Prussian War of 1870 he was surgeon-in-chief to the Anglo-American Ambulance, and was present at Sedan.
+He also went through the First Serbian–Ottoman War of 1876.
+He became in this way an authority on gunshot wounds, and besides.
+Besides his professional success, he was popular in society for his build, temperament and personality.

 In 1881, he was appointed assistant-surgeon at St Thomas' Hospital, London and for twenty year continued his work here as a surgeon, lecturer and consulting surgeon.
 In 1881, he acted as honorary secretary-general of the International Medical Congress in London and was knighted for his services.
 In 1883 he was elected member of the council of college of surgeons and in 1887 a member of the court of examiners; in 1893 he delivered the Bradshaw lecture and in 1896 was elected president, being reelected to this office in 1897, 1998, 1899, and 1900 (the centenary year of the college).
-In 1897, he was created a baronet, and appointed surgeon in ordinary to the Prince of Wales.
+On 24 September 1897, he was created a baronet; and he was appointed surgeon in ordinary to the Prince of Wales.
 His services were required the following year, when the Prince had an accident to his knee.
 MacCormac subsequently was appointed Knight Commander of the Royal Victorian Order (KCVO) in September 1898.
 In 1899, he was Hunterian Orator.

 After the outbreak of the Second Boer War in October 1899, MacCormac volunteered to go out to South Africa as a consulting surgeon to the forces, and from November 1899 to March 1900 he saw much active service both in Cape Colony and Natal.
 He accompanied Lord Roberts on his visit to Kimberley after a siege of that city had been lifted in February 1900, and the following month visited Ladysmith when that city was relieved from a siege.
 He left South Africa on board the German liner Kaiser in mid-March 1900.
 His assistance to the British war effort was acknowledged on his return when he was appointed a Knight Commander of the Order of the Bath (KCB) for his services.